HTTP Status Handling and Content Negotiation in ASP.NET Core Web APIs

 Status codes communicate execution outcomes to API consumers, indicating whether an operation succeeded and pinpointing responsibility when it fails.

-2xx: Success Endicators
+2xx: Success Indicators

 3xx: Redirection